alf-tool/alf-core/README.md

 ## Versioning policy

-Alf respects {http://semver.org/ semantic versioning}, which means that it has a X.Y.Z version number and follows a few rules.
+Alf respects [semantic versioning](http://semver.org/), which means that it has a X.Y.Z version number and follows a few rules.

 - The public API is made of the commandline tool, the Lispy dialect and the